(Prettier pictures are there, too!)

 - Here's a simple make-ahead oatmeal recipe that everyone loves: Sue's baked soaked oatmeal recipe.

-- Healthy Egg Recipes – we eat a lot of eggs with cheese or egg sandwiches.
+- Healthy Egg Recipes – we eat a lot of eggs with cheese or egg sandwiches or wraps.

 - We all love “French Toast Frittata“, it's fast and sooooo easy!